-Your Guide to Buying Disability Insurance as a Self-Employed Person
+The Guide to Buying Disability Insurance for Self Employed People

 Purchasing disability insurance for self employed individuals can be a challenge.

 You run a successful business.
 For most individuals, this means you probably have a few employees, maybe some inventory, or intellectual property.
 A disability, especially one that lasts more than one year, might destroy your revenue and end all the hard work you’ve put in over the years.

 But, you will likely have a few issues.
 Disability insurance carriers tend not to like covering self-employed people.
 The best disability insurance for self-employed people might not be attainable if you’re not looking at the right carriers.

 If you are one of the millions of business owners who do not fit this mold, then you’re in for an interesting ride, buying the best disability insurance for self-employed people.

 Nearly every carrier will ask you a whole host of intrusive questions.
 They normally start with ones like this: